luweiguo511/BankSwitch/README.md

 https://www.silabs.com/products/development-tools/software/simplicity-studio

 ### Connect your Hardware ###
-Attach the BG Thunderboard kit to the PC with Simplicity Studio installed by using a USB cable (not a charging cable) and connecting between the PC host USB port to the J-link USB port (micro) on the kit. picture here.
+Attach the BG Thunderboard kit to the PC with Simplicity Studio installed by using a USB cable (not a charging cable).
+Connecting between the PC host USB port to the J-link USB port (micro) on the kit. picture here.

-## Hardware introduction ##
+## Hardware Introduction ##
 Refer to this page for detailed hardware information (Schematic for BG22 Thunderboard in pdf format):

 https://www.silabs.com/documents/public/schematic-files/BRD4184A-A01-schematic.pdf